import numpy as np

 )

-return self.call_search(search_internal=search_internal, model=model, analysis=analysis)
+return self.call_search(search_internal=search_internal, model=model, analysis=analysis, fitness=fitness)

 [docs]